The Austrian capital boasts 100+ museums.

 - Leopoldstadt (2nd district).
 Choose the district on the Danube Canal if you want to be close to the Prater.

 - Landstraße (3rd district).
-From here, you’ll be within a walking distance to Belvedere Castle and the Hundertwasserhaus.
+From here, you’ll be within walking distance of Belvedere Castle and the Hundertwasserhaus.

 - Wieden (4th district).
 Stay in this lively district to be near the largest Viennese market, Naschmarkt.